In college, I went out a few times. Ok, I went out a lot. [But you don’t have any evidence because Instagram wasn’t even a thing…]

 When my girlfriends and I would leave, they were actively annoyed at me.
 “He’s so cute… ugh!
 He’s not going to call me since we barely got to talk…” blah blah blah.

 Never once did one of my friends call me the next day (texting wasn’t really a thing either…) saying, “God, I wish I was waking up in a rando’s bed right now…”

 How does this relate to food, you ask?

-Here’s a common theme with my clients right now: “I know I’m suppose to feel happy that I made a healthy choice, but in the moment I’m still wanting [pizza / to sleep in / eat emotionally / go to the drive-thru].
+Here’s a common theme with my clients right now: “I know I'm supposed to feel happy that I made a healthy choice, but at the moment I’m still wanting [pizza / to sleep in / eat emotionally / go to the drive-thru].
 Why isn’t the right choice feeling good?”

 I get it.
 I really do.

 If you’re not getting the I-just-made-the-healthy-choice endorphins in the moment, it’s because your feedback cycle is too short.
 Hear me out...